mrjex/Clinic-Service/README.md

 Purpose: Provide high-level overview of the code flow - Not all details (classes / folders) are included

-**NOTE:** Only the most significant classes and methods to the codeflow is included in the diagrams
+**NOTE:** Only the most significant classes and methods to the codeflow are included in the diagrams

 The colors in the 2 diagrams below represent the following operational levels:
 * Red = Microservice